imzqqq/chat/website/spec/content/client-server-api/_index.md

         1. If the content cannot be parsed, then `FAIL_PROMPT`.
     4. Extract the `base_url` value from the `m.homeserver` property.
         This value is to be used as the base URL of the homeserver.
         1. If this value is not provided, then `FAIL_PROMPT`.
     5. Validate the homeserver base URL:
         1. Parse it as a URL.
 If it is not a URL, then `FAIL_ERROR`.
-        2. Clients SHOULD validate that the URL points to a valid homeserver before accepting it by connecting to the [`/chat/client/versions`](/client-server-api/#get_matrixclientversions) endpoint, ensuring that it does not return an error, and parsing and validating that the data conforms with the expected response format.
+        2. Clients SHOULD validate that the URL points to a valid homeserver before accepting it by connecting to the [`/_matrix/client/versions`](/client-server-api/#get_matrixclientversions) endpoint, ensuring that it does not return an error, and parsing and validating that the data conforms with the expected response format.
 If any step in the validation fails, then `FAIL_ERROR`.
 Validation is done as a simple check against configuration errors, in order to ensure that the discovered address points to a valid homeserver.
+        3. It is important to note that the `base_url` value might include a trailing `/`.
+Consumers should be prepared to handle both cases.
     6. If the `m.identity_server` property is present, extract the `base_url` value for use as the base URL of the identity server.
-        Validation for this URL is done as in the step above, but using `/chat/identity/v2` as the endpoint to connect to.
+        Validation for this URL is done as in the step above, but using `/_matrix/identity/v2` as the endpoint to connect to.
 If the `m.identity_server` property is present, but does not have a `base_url` value, then `FAIL_PROMPT`.